 As I mentioned above, sometimes hackers buy ads and put malware in them, and those ads can potentially appear on any website that serves ads.

 - Use reputable ad networks.
 This is tricky, because ad networks don’t share the fact that they’ve had malware.
 If you get malware in your ads, it’s hard to track down.
 I can tell you that the vast majority of problem ads I’ve had were video ads, for some reason.
-After my horrible experience with Altitude Digital, I gave up on video ads.
+Adsense is really good at security.
+I’ve also had zero malware from Mediavine and Adsense.

-- Use DFP or a DFP manager like AdThrive.
+- Use DFP or an ad manager like Mediavine.
 DFP is a Google product for displaying ads on websites.
-It’s so user-unfriendly I would call it “user hateful”, but one of these days I’m going to try to put together a basic guide.
-Because Google is very good at detecting malware, and they will let you know if one of your other ad networks is serving it.
+It’s so user-unfriendly I would call it “user hateful”, but it works well.
+Because Google is very good at detecting malware, and they will notify you if one of your other ad networks is serving it.

-- Set a price floor, if available.
+- Set a price floor if you can.
 Some ad networks allow you set a price floor.
 Once they have no more ads above that price, they start sending your impressions to a passback network you’ve provided.
 The lower the price floor, the higher your fill rate will be, which is a good thing.
-But always keep a price for of at least $.10-$.15.
+But always keep a price of at least $.10-$.15.
 I’ve done that for years, and I believe it keeps a lot of the malware ads out.
 (They’re not going to spend a lot to reach people they want to steal from.)